Building Homes, Changing Lives in Northwest Vermont

 If you feel you meet the above criteria and want to apply, here’s what you do next.

-3. Step three: A GMHFH Family Selection Committee member will contact you to submit a GMHfH Application.
+3. A GMHFH Family Selection Committee member will contact you to submit a GMHfH Application.
 The committee will review all applications and determine who the next homeowners will be.
 All applicants will receive a notification of their eligibility status.